-- Recent developments in GMS, PEST, and XMDF software could be used to improve RSM efficiency. - The model documentation needs significant improvement in organization and content.
-Several specific suggestions are provided in this report. - Model assumptions, numerical methods, model calibration, numerical errors, and model validation should be more fully explained in the RSM documentation. - Local studies need to be performed and documented to validate the hydrologic process modules. - The current model and documentation needs further improvement to meet client goals.
+- Model assumptions, numerical methods, model calibration, numerical errors, and model validation should be more fully explained in the RSM documentation and presented in a cohesive fashion in the Theory Manual. - Local studies need to be performed and documented to validate the hydrologic process modules. - The current model and documentation needs further improvement to more adequately address and fulfill client goals and expectations.